 - Polyester/polypropylene blend fabric overall

-When it comes to firmness, there are several factors in a Sleep Number bed that will affect how firm your bed is.
+When it comes to firmness, there are several factors in a Sleep Number bed that will affect how firm the bed is.

-- Your Mattress Top: Sleep Number offers a variety of mattress tops.
+- The Mattress Top: Sleep Number offers a variety of mattress tops.
 Plusher pillow top style mattress tops will be less firm than a flatter mattress top.

 In particular, the I-8 mattress has 2” of quilting foam sewn into the woven duvet mattress top along with a 3” layer of PlushFit comfort foam above the air chamber.
 This makes it a softer (less firm) mattress.

 A Customer Service tea member told me that it is firmer than the bestselling P-5 mattress (according to a Sleep Number team member).